-We also prove the rank of a symmetric idempotent matrix is equal to its trace which will be extremely useful in the next sections. \begin{svgraybox} \begin{lemma}[Rank and Trace of Symmetric Idempotent Matrices] For any $n\times n$ symmetric idempotent matrix $\bA$, the rank of $\bA$ equals to the trace of $\bA$. \end{lemma} \end{svgraybox} \begin{proof}[of Lemma~\ref{lemma:rank-of-symmetric-idempotent}] From Spectral Theorem~\ref{theorem:spectral_theorem} (p.~\pageref{theorem:spectral_theorem}), matrix $\bA$ admits the spectral decomposition $\bA = \bQ\bLambda\bQ^\top$.
-Since $\bA$ and $\bLambda$ are similar matrices, their rank and trace are the same (see Appendix~\ref{appendix:similar-matrices}, p.~\pageref{appendix:similar-matrices}).
+We also demonstrate that the rank of a symmetric idempotent matrix is equal to its trace, a result that will be highly beneficial in the subsequent sections. \begin{lemma}[Rank and trace of symmetric idempotent matrices] For any $n\times n$ symmetric idempotent matrix $\bX$, the rank of $\bX$ equals its trace. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:rank-of-symmetric-idempotent}] From Spectral Theorem~\ref{theorem:spectral_theorem}, the matrix $\bX$ admits the spectral decomposition $\bX = \bQ\bLambda\bQ^\top$.
+Since $\bX$ and $\bLambda$ are similar matrices, their rank and trace are the same (see Lemma~\ref{lemma:eigenvalue-similar-matrices}).
 That is,